Ditto: Motion-Space Diffusion for Controllable Realtime Talking Head Synthesis: Method

 \textbf{Horizontal Flip}: Facial motions associated with speech are predominantly symmetrical.
 However, in-the-wild talking-head training data often exhibits an uneven distribution of head orientations.
 This imbalance can affect the extracted motion features, potentially biasing generated motions towards one side.
 To address this issue, we horizontally flipped the face images, to augment the training data to a balanced audio-to-motion correspondence for both sides.

-\textbf{Adaptive Loss Weights}: The correlation between audio and lip movements is highly consistent across different identities.
-However, the relationship between audio and facial expression is quite complicated, furthermore, the correlation between audio and headpose is highly individualistic.
-It is hard to train an audio-driven model by uniformly weighing different motion representations.
-Therefore, we group the motion representations and dynamically adjust the weights of each group throughout the training process.
-Experiments demonstrate that this dynamic weighting strategy improves both convergence speed and the quality of generated motion.
+\textbf{Adaptive Loss Weights}: Different components of the motion representation exhibit variations in their movement patterns.
+For example, motions such as lip movements, facial expressions, eye blinking, and head pose differ significantly in their relationships with driving signals like audio, and in the magnitude of their movements.
+It is difficult to train the DiT to weigh all motion representations uniformly.
+Therefore, we group the motion representations based on their control regions, and dynamically adjust the weights of each group throughout the training process.
+We calculate the difference in average loss between the current epoch and the previous epoch, then apply softmax normalization across groups to derive adjustment coefficients for the loss weights.
+Experiments demonstrate that this dynamic weighting strategy improves both the loss convergence and the quality of generated motion.

 \textbf{Validation Metric}: Given that lip movements are the primary descriptor of facial motion, we employ a lipsync score~\cite{prajwal2020lip} as our validation metric.
 We render the generated motions from the validation videos and use this metric to assist in selecting the preferred model checkpoint.
 This approach addresses a common training issue in diffusion models, where the loss curve often fails to reflect the generation quality accurately.